lexcao/lexcao.github.io/_posts/2019-10-01-hello-world.md

 ### Plugin Notice

-* `github-pages` plugin is needed to automated deployment when Github Pages integration Jekyll, which some white-list plugins are limited while deploying.
+* `github-pages` plugin is needed to automated deployment when GitHub Pages integration Jekyll, which some white-list plugins are limited while deploying.
 See [*Permit plugins with versions*](https://pages.github.com/versions/);
 * The method to use more plugins (not in the white-list) is to push `_site` folder to the repository other than automated deplyment by Github Pages and to [*auto deploy*](https://jekyllrb.com/docs/deployment/automated/) manually.
 * I would like to use automated deployment by Github Pages because of the first blog.